MoonFlowww/Thot/docs/sub/block/README.md

 # Block Containers and Transformer Blueprints

-The `Thot::Block` namespace bundles higher-level containers that stitch layers into reusable macro-architectures.
+The `Omni::Block` namespace bundles higher-level containers that stitch layers into reusable macro-architectures.
 Blocks honour the same activation, initialization, and [Docs/Local](../local/README.md) overrides accepted by individual [Docs/Layers](../layer/README.md), letting you mix coarse and fine-grained